Correlation Between Compass Diversified and Griffon

 Strong

 Over the last 90 days Griffon has generated negative risk-adjusted returns adding no value to investors with long positions.
-Despite weak performance in the last few months, the Stock's technical and fundamental indicators remain nearly stable which may send shares a bit higher in March 2025.
-The current disturbance may also be a sign of long-run up-swing for the company stockholders.
+Despite nearly stable technical and fundamental indicators, Griffon is not utilizing all of its potentials.
+The latest stock price disturbance, may contribute to mid-run losses for the stockholders.

 Compass Diversified and Griffon Volatility Contrast